AdobeDocs/experience-manager-learn.en/help/foundation/security/modsecurity-crs-dos-attack-protection.md

 ---
-title: Enable ModSecurity to protect your AEM site from DoS Attack
+title: Use ModSecurity to protect your AEM site from DoS Attack
 description: Learn how to enable the ModSecurity to protect your site from Denial of Service (DoS) attack using the OWASP ModSecurity Core Rule Set (CRS).
 feature: Security
 version: 6.5, Cloud Service